Exporting to Germany

 SME sector

-Germany has a very high performing SME sector, called the ‘Mittelstand’.
-These companies are world leaders in their fields but often need support with the challenges of digitalisation.
+Germany has a very high performing SME sector, called the 'Mittelstand' which cover 56% of the 38.4 million employees in Germany with 97.1% of German exporters being SMEs.
+These companies are world leaders in their fields, but often need support with the challenges of digitalisation.

 Drive to improve efficiency